After completing your secondary school education, you will be faced with the dilemma of which pathway to choose when furthering your studies.

 Should I choose a diploma?

-There are a few plus points when you choose a diploma.
 Here are five reasons why you should study a diploma:

-- It's the cheaper alternative
+- It's a cheaper alternative

 - Speedy entry into the workforce

-- Specialized and specific courses
+- Specialised and specific courses

 - Lower entry requirements

 - Balanced assessment methods

 Let's talk more about each of these benefits.